lourod1987/cpap-assignment/Project-Reqs.md

     - Implement Jest Unit and UI tests
     - lighthouse test performance (see what can be improved)
     - Do Accessibility Audit/Testing (try axe tool in firefox)
+    - Back to Top Button main page (possibly search page)
+    - Back / Close button in article page
+    - Add in additional news sources like TechCrunch
+    - Add in favorites feature to store articles to a users own list
+    - Set up dynamic animations for scrolling, hovering, clicking across